As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 While I’m looking at all these photographs…this is where I’m processing the loss of my mother.

-It started backward.
+It unfolded in reverse.
 Seeing pictures of Mom from the past 10 years – the years I was her caretaker – mainly I felt gratitude that she is no longer in that body.
 It was curled and fragmented, unaccommodating, and unsupportive.
 It was not her friend anymore.

 As I moved further back in time, I was reminded of her healthier days.
 Her busy days as a teacher, prayer group leader, lector, writer, counselor to so many, and then a grandmother.
 These were my junior high school days and beyond.